AksetVow/Generator/README.md

 Imports.ini - set list of rules for import documents and import drop down list in program In import files sets rules for searching article information , such as title, author, source and so on (described in man file)

+File Used in template structuring (checking only one example):

+header
+	tocheadertpl
+	toc

+	article

+	cntheader
+	countgrouptpl
+footer